The Japanese label notation for the Apple Pay button has been changed in iOS 26.1

 - Apple Pay - Human Interface Guidelines | Apple Developer

-Job Information: Classmethod is Hiring iOS Engineers
+Job Openings: Classmethod is Hiring iOS Engineers

-In addition, we're looking for iOS/Android lead engineers in the manufacturing sector.
+We are also hiring iOS/Android lead engineers in the manufacturing sector.
 Let's talk about mobile app development together!